Thomas W. Murphy (anthropologist): Contact with Colonia Industrial

-"Lamanite Genesis" Essay
+"Lamanite Genesis" essay

 Murphy drew attention in the media and from the leadership of the Church of Jesus Christ of Latter-day Saints (LDS Church) after the publication of his essay, "Lamanite Genesis, Genealogy, and Genetics" in the 2002 book American Apocrypha.
 This essay discusses the genetic evidence for the geographic origin and lineage of Native American groups.
 It relies on evidence regarding mitochondrial DNA, which is inherited directly from the mother; the Y chromosome, inherited from the father; and nuclear DNA.

 Murphy posited that DNA evidence suggests that Native Americans are descendants of individuals from northeastern Siberia—corroborating conclusions that anthropologists have long held.
 He notes the 99.6 percent absence of genetic heritage outside of known indigenous Native American haplogroups.
 (The remaining 0.4 percent is near-universally agreed among anthropologists and biologists studying the issue to represent genetic markers that were introduced after the year 1492.)

-In his essay, Murphy writes that DNA and other research contradicts numerous LDS doctrinal claims, such as that Native Americans are descended from Middle Eastern people who immigrated to the Americas circa 600 BC:
+In his essay, Murphy writes that DNA and other research contradicts numerous LDS doctrinal claims, such as that Native Americans are descended from Middle Eastern people who immigrated to the Americas c.
+600 BC:

 From a scientific perspective, the BoMor's [Book of Mormon's] origin is best situated in early 19th century America, not ancient America.
 There were no Lamanites prior to c.
 1828 and dark skin is not a physical trait of God's malediction.
 Native Americans do not need to accept Christianity or the BoMor to know their own history.
 The BoMor emerged from Joseph Smith's own struggles with his God.
 Mormons need to look inward for spiritual validation and cease efforts to remake Native Americans in their own image.

 Murphy concluded that "DNA research lends no support to traditional Mormon beliefs about the origins of Native Americans" and he has likened the Book of Mormon to inspirational fiction.
 Murphy has reaffirmed this point several times since the initial publication of his essay in interviews and in videos produced by Living Hope Ministries, a Utah-based evangelical Christian ministry that produces literature and films that question and criticize Mormonism.

 In a review in 2006, the FARMS Institute responded to Murphy's claims.